unartig/sepsis_osc/typst/chapters/method.typ

 This quantization strategy allows for continuous space approximation from the quantized space, while also making it possible to pre-compute the quantized space and therefore drastically reducing the computational expenses.
 This quantization strategy, called _latent lookup_ #footnote[Implementation is available at https://github.com/unartig/sepsis_osc/blob/main/src/sepsis_osc/ldm/lookup.py] is closely related to #acr("FSQ") @mentzer2023fsq, used in Dreamer-V3 @hafner2024dream for example.
 Unlike in this approach the values of the latent coordinates in Dreamer-V3 do not have prior semantic meaning associated with them.
-Both allow for differentiable quantization, with details on the latent lookup implementation, including grid-resolution and kernel size, can be found in @sec:impl_fsq.
+Both allow for differentiable quantization, with details on the latent lookup implementation, including grid-resolution and kernel size, can be found in @sec:impl.

 In Neural Differential Equations @kidger2022neuraldifferentialequations and Physics Informed Neural Networks @sophiya2025pinn where the integration of the #acr("ODE") itself provides gradients directly by backpropagation through the #acr("ODE").
 In contrast, here the gradient information is provided by the nearby quantized points which contribute to estimated synchronicity measure through the smoothing.